Uinyw/financetracker/pages/story.md

 Third, Lars provides FinanceTracker with information about his variable expenses.
 Lars spends different amounts of money each month on food, clothes, books and going to the movies.
+He has already started creating an Excel listfor his expenses.
+FinanceTracker allows you to import his data.
 FinanceTracker allows him to categorize his variable expenses.

 As Lars wants to reduce his expenses, he sets a budget for each variable expense that he would like to spend.
 Over the following months, Lars enters each expense in the corresponding category.
+To do this, he scans his bills with FinanceTracker and the data is entered automatically.
 FinanceTracker informs him constantly if he stays within his financial limits and provides insights into his expense behavior over time.

 Lars would like to go on vacation in six months.